-7.1 These new regulations reflect a continuing progression of legislation to control the residential rental sector.
-The Regulations provide further control of the management of certain residential mobile home sites and an opportunity for Local Authorities to recover the costs of the requirement.
+7.1 The 2013 Act and new regulations reflect a continuing progression of legislation to control the residential rental sector.
+They provide further powers for local authorities regarding the management of certain residential mobile home sites and an opportunity to recover the costs of the requirement.